Printed from the Halley-Howard Family Photo Album

 Mary Ann Davis

-Mary Ann Davis was born about 1833 somewhere in Georgia and died about 1910 in an unknown place.
-Dates for birth and death are estimated.
-She lived to be about 77 years old.
+Mary Ann Davis was born on January 28, 1828 somewhere in Georgia and died on August 27, 1908 in Geneva County, Alabama.
+She lived to be 80 years old.

 Records